iwxt1/HealthGuardian/README.md

 Model weights will be uploaded after fine-tuning is completed.

 ## Introduction
-This is a repository based on Llama3 8B fine-tuned on the Chinese medical question answering dataset.
+This is a repository using qlora fine-tuned on the Chinese Medical Question Answering dataset based on Llama3 8B.

 ## environment
 [xtuner0.1.17](https://github.com/InternLM/xtuner).
 Added some latest config files like [Llama3_8B_instruct](https://github.com/InternLM/xtuner/blob/main/xtuner/configs/llama/llama3_8b_instruct/llama3_8b_instruct_qlora_alpaca_e3.py) manually, so you can clone the latest version of xtuner.